Patient education

 Quick summary

-- - Donor safety is critical for long-term planning.
+- - Donor safety affects long-term options.

 When to seek review